 “It makes you happy for the guy who’s probably the slowest guy in the world, who’s been criticized for speed his whole career,” Molina said to the Fort Worth Star-Telegram.
 Boxscore

 Molina became the first opposing player to hit for the cycle at Fenway Park since Andre Thornton of the Indians did it on April 22, 1978.
-Boxscore Molina was the first major-league catcher to achieve the cycle since Chad Moeller of the Brewers did it on April 27, 2004, against the Reds at Milwaukee.
+Boxscore Molina also was the first major-league catcher to achieve the cycle since Chad Moeller of the Brewers did it on April 27, 2004, against the Reds at Milwaukee.
 Boxscore

 Previously: Like Lonnie Smith, Bengie Molina is no World Series stranger